coke/raku-zef-deps/README.md

 # Options

-`--json` generates JSON output for the dependencies, breaking out attributes like
+`--json` generates JSON output for the dependencies.

 `--png` generates a `png` file showing dependencies using `dot`.
 To use this option, you must install the optional module `Uxmal`.
 When run with this option, a file is generated in a temp